xivid/ETH-Course-Guide/README.md

 ## Contribute Your Experiences!

-If you would like to contribute your content, please fork [this repo](https://github.com/Xivid/ETH-Course-Guide) on GitHub, then send pull requests!
+If you would like to contribute your content, please fork [this repository](https://github.com/Xivid/ETH-Course-Guide) on GitHub, make changes in your local repository, and send us pull requests!